 4. Development & Integrations

 Building the core engine and connecting essential APIs (payment gateways, open banking, AI scoring).
+Many businesses also rely on a reliable fintech integration service to securely connect legacy banking systems, mobile wallets, and third-party financial infrastructure.

 5. Testing & QA

-Rigorous security audits, penetration testing, and stress testing for high-volume micro transactions.
+Rigorous security audits, penetration testing, and stress testing for high-volume microtransactions.

 6. Deployment